duypk-apero/auto-create-jira-task/README.md

 ## Key Reminders

+*   **Configuration is Key:** Ensure the Atlassian MCP tool is correctly configured in Cursor first.
 *   **Template Task is Crucial:** Always update the `TEMPLATE_TASK_KEY` in `Create Task` before running.
 *   **Spreadsheet Links:** Ensure the links in the instruction files point to the correct Google Sheet.
 *   **Project Key:** Verify the project key (`AIP666`) is correct for your target project.